Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

 ## How Rewards are Distributed

-Please [join our Dework space](https://app.dework.xyz/conflux/developer-portal-1958) if you are willing to receive FC rewards for your contribution.

 Dework will be used to track rewards history and we will distribute rewards once a quarter.
-So if you are willing to receive FC rewards for your contribution.
+Just [join our Dework space](https://app.dework.xyz/conflux/developer-portal-1958) if you are willing to receive FC rewards for your contribution.

 ## Regular Review of Reward Guidelines